 Type of Control Measure Most Stringent Control Program Identified Summary of Findings from Analysis Other Jurisdiction(s) Analyzed Off-Road Mobile Sources sales volume to ensure these globally emerging zero-emissions products and related innovations come to California.
-(Note: CARB has committed to pursue the Off-Road Zero-Emission Targeted Manufacturer Rule measure, but this measure has not yet been proposed to the Board for approval/adoption) In-Use Emission Controls In-Use Emissions Controls: Fleet Rules (Off-Road Equipment - General) In-Use Off-Road Diesel-Fueled Fleets Regulation (Off-Road Regulation) (CARB) Future Measure: Clean Off-Road Fleet Recognition Program (CARB) California's in-use emission controls for off-road equipment are the most stringent in the nation.
+(Note: CARB has committed to pursue the Off-Road Zero-Emission Targeted Manufacturer Rule measure, but this measure has not yet been proposed to the Board for approval/adoption) In-Use Emission Controls In-Use Emissions Controls: Fleet Rules (Off-Road Equipment - General) In-Use Off-Road Diesel-Fueled Fleets Regulation (Off-Road Regulation) (CARB) Future Measure: Clean Off- Road Fleet Recognition Program (CARB) California's in-use emission controls for off-road equipment are the most stringent in the nation.
 CARB's off-road regulation controls diesel PM and NOx emissions from >150,000 in-use off-road engines by requiring their owners to retire, replace, or repower older engines, and/or installing verified exhaust retrofit control technologies.
 Additionally, all vehicles are reported and labeled, and older, dirtier vehicles are restricted from entering fleets.
 With the 2022 Amendments to the In-Use Off-Road Diesel-Fueled Fleets Regulation, CARB further reduced emissions from the in-use off-road diesel equipment sector by increasing the stringency of the regulation's requirements.
 These amendments create additional requirements to the currently regulated fleets by targeting the oldest and dirtiest equipment that is allowed to operate indefinitely under the current regulation's structure.
-The amendments will require fleets to phase-out use of the oldest and highest polluting off-road diesel vehicles in California; prohibit the addition of high-emitting vehicles to a fleet; and require the use of R99 or R100 renewable diesel in off-road diesel vehicles.
+The amendments will require fleets to phase-out use of the oldest and highest polluting off-road diesel vehicles in California; prohibit the addition of high-emitting vehicles.
 The amendments phase-in starting in 2024 through the end of 2036 and include changes to enhance enforceability and encourage the adoption of zero-emission technologies.
-CARB anticipates further emission reductions from the off-road equipment fleets through the Clean Off-Road Fleet Recognition Program measure, which would create a non-monetary incentive to encourage off-road fleets to go above and beyond existing regulatory fleet rule compliance and adopt advanced technology equipment with a strong emphasis on zero-emission technology.
-This measure would provide a standardized methodology for contracting entities, policymakers, state and local government, and other interested parties to establish guidelines for contracting criteria or require participation in the program to achieve their individual policy goals.
-(Note: CARB has committed to develop the Clean Off-Road Flee While Chicago (IL) and New York City (NY) have in-use fleet controls for construction equipment, no other state or nonattainment area controls in-use off-road equipment fleets more stringently than CARB.
-Source-Specific Rules New Engine Standards: Agricultural equipment Tier 4 Off-Road Engine Standards (CARB and U.S. EPA) U.S. EPA and California adopted equivalent Tier 4 standards in 2004 that require additional emission reductions from off-road engines, including those used in mobile agricultural equipment.
+While Chicago (IL) and New York City (NY) have in-use fleet controls for construction equipment, no other state or nonattainment area controls in-use off-road equipment fleets more stringently than CARB. ·· · Source-Specific Rules New Engine Standards: Agricultural equipment Tier 4 Off-Road Engine Standards (CARB and U.S. EPA) U.S. EPA and California adopted equivalent Tier 4 standards in 2004 that require additional emission reductions from off-road engines, including those used in mobile agricultural equipment.
 No state has more stringent requirements for new emission performance standards for agricultural equipment engines than California.
 In-Use Emissions Controls: Agricultural Equipment Cleaner In-Use Agricultural Equipment (CARB) Accelerated Turnover of Agricultural Equipment Measures (CARB) California's in-use emission control program for agricultural equipment is among the most stringent in the nation.
 CARB's 2007 State SIP Strategy included the Cleaner In-Use Agricultural Equipment measure, to achieve 5 to 10 tpd of NOx reductions in 2017 by modernizing agricultural equipment in the Valley.
 To push beyond this, CARB included in the Valley SIP Strategy the Accelerated Turnover of Agricultural Equipment measure to achieve 11 tpd NOx reductions in 2024, by accelerating CARB's agricultural equipment fleet controls are among the most stringent in the nation.